WeirdConstructor/Kickmess/README.md

-# Kickmess - A Kick Drum Synthesizer
+# Kickmess / Megamess - A (Kick Drum) Synthesizer Plugin

 Kickmess is a port of the easy to use and good sounding _Kicker_ plugin from LMMS to a reusable audio plugin format on Linux (VST currently).
 The DSP code has been ported, changed a bit and extended with some other functionality.

+An extended version of Kickmess, with more oscillators and other functionality, is available as `Megamess` plugin.
+It's built from the same code base, but with a larger DSP core and extended GUI.
 It's useful for many kinds of percussion synthesis, for synthesizing bass sounds and other fx sounds.

 More features and changes might be added and before Version 1.0 is released I will not guarantee that your presets will sound the same.
 After Version 1.0